JackPadalino/AMSCSApp/README.md

 #### Next steps:
 - Order forum posts by date most recent descending!
 - Save drafts functionality?
-- Intead of having students name their posts, display a short 'cut off' sentence that is also a link to the post
 - Link a student's profile to their forum and project posts
 - Order students on 'meet the team' page by last name
 - Add the ability to respond to comments (comment on comments!)